- 1 lb 450 g salmon, boneless fillet, the middle sectionsalmon, boneless fillets, the middle section

 - Mix the salt and crushed peppercorns.

-- Grate the apples coarsely, and chop the dill in smaller pieces, both sprigs and leaves.
+- Coarsely grate the apples and roughly chop the dill (leaves and stems).

-- Mix the apples and dill, and place half on the bottom of a dish with rim at least an inch tall around it.
+- Mix the apples and dill and place half on the bottom of a dish with a rim at least 1-inch (2.5 cm) high, around it.

 - Rub half of the salt mix into the skin side of the salmon, and set it on top of the dill mixture.
-Rub the flesh with the rest of the salt, and spread the remaining apple and dill mixture over it evenly.
+Rub the meat with the rest of the salt, and evenly spread the remaining apple and dill mixture over it.